ec-europa/toolkit/README.md

 > $ git checkout -b intermediary
 > $ git remote add starterkit https://github.com/ec-europa/subsite-starterkit.git
 > $ git fetch starterkit
-> $ git merge starterkit/upgrade/2.x/3.x
+> $ git merge starterkit/upgrade
+> ```
+>
+> And last but not least we should remove the remote that has been replaced by the new
+> Subsite Starterkit package in your composer.json.
+Then you are ready to update the
+> new Subsite Starterkit for the first time.
+> ```
 > $ git remote rm starterkit
+> $ composer update
 > ```
 > </p></details>

-## Install guide
+## 2. Install guide

-The installation of the subsite starterkit packaged in composer depends on 3 essential files being present in your repository.
+The installation of the Subsite Starterkit packaged in Composer depends on 3 essential files being present in your repository.
+By doing a subsite-starterkit upgrade through upstream merge these will be placed in your repository.

 > <details><summary><b>composer.json</b>: Important to take note of the script commands.</summary><p>
 >
 > The composer package version starts at 3.0.
 Performing a `composer update` on this requirement will be the only thing necessary to get the subsite starterkit package installed and updated.
 You may choose the version which you want to install.
 But Quality Assurance will always run your code on the lastest release.
 >
 > The `phingexec` script function is mereley an example for people who do not have php installed on their system, but only docker.
 That script will allow you to use phing to setup a development environment without too much hassle.
 >
 > ```json
 > {